-Remember, the type of wealth coming out of those mines was only a glimmer in the eye of most americans during the early 1900s.
-But in Goldfield, luxury was standard.
-Bringing in prestigious architects to implement nothing but the finest for the children of Goldfield was an absolute must.
-By 1907, renowned architect J.B.
-Randall’s design for a 3-story, 19,656 square foot building had come to life.
-The property featured 12 classrooms, an auditorium, 2 offices, 2 bathrooms, 4 storage rooms, and an extra-large attic that was also likely used for storage.
-Altogether, the school had a seating capacity of 450, and during the first year of operation, a whopping 125 students enrolled, staffed by 25 faculty members.
+The type of wealth coming out of those mines was only a glimmer in the eye of most Americans during the early 1900s—but in Goldfield, luxury was standard.
+Thus it was decided that the same standards should be afforded for the town’s children.
+In 1907, renowned architect J.B.
+Randall’s design for a three-story, 19,656 square-foot building came to life.
+The property featured 12 classrooms, an auditorium, two offices, two bathrooms, four storage rooms, and an extra-large attic that was also likely used for storage.
+In its first year, a whopping 125 students enrolled, staffed by 25 faculty members.

-As is the case with most Nevada ghost towns, Goldfield’s looming fate soon set in: the mines became less and less profitable, and the population moved on to next booming mining camp for a more lucrative future.
-By 1918, all three of the other schools closed, and all grades were relocated to the Historic High School.
-By 1947, grades 9-12 were bussed north to the town of Tonopah, and only the lower grades used the ground floor classrooms.
-By 1953, the school was completely abandoned due to an increasingly weak foundation.
+As is the case with most Nevada ghost towns, Goldfield’s looming fate did eventually set in.
+The mines became less and less profitable, prompting the population to move on to the next booming mining camp to continue chasing their fortunes.
+By 1918, three of the schools had closed, and all grades were relocated to what is now Goldfield Historic High School.
+In 1947, grades 9-12 were bussed north to the town of Tonopah, and only the lower grades used the ground-floor classrooms.
+By 1953, the school was completely abandoned, due to an increasingly weak foundation.

-Today, the Goldfield Historic High School is one of the two historic schools that remain – two were lost to a series of natural disasters that occurred within a decade of opening, and the other stands as the local library.
-Local historians have logged countless hours in the past decade or so toward historic preservation of this incredible property, applying for and receiving thousands of dollars in state and federal grant monies to bring the property back to life.
-As of mid 2018, nearly the entire exterior structure has been historically preserved, which will soon redirect preservations to the interior of the building.
+Today, Goldfield Historic High School is one of two historic schools that remain; the other two were lost to a series of natural disasters (two massive fires and a flood) that occurred within a decade of opening, and the other now functions as the local library.
+Local historians have logged countless hours in the past decade or so preserving this incredible property, applying for and receiving hundreds of thousands of dollars in state and federal grant monies to bring the property back to life.
+By 2022, nearly the entire exterior structure had been historically preserved, with future efforts focused on restoring the historic integrity of the interior of the building.

-Though a portion of the admission proceeds does in fact go directly toward the historic preservation of the Historic Goldfield High School, this enriching cultural center depends on donations to continue preservation efforts.
-As a window into Nevada’s Wild West past, please consider making a donation when visiting.
+Though a portion of the admission proceeds does in fact go directly toward the preservation of the Goldfield Historic High School, this enriching cultural center depends on donations to continue preservation efforts.
 These contributions help with establishing and preserving museum exhibits (like the classroom found on the first floor of the school) and support future additions to the property.
-When visiting this valuable historical resource, please consider making a donation, or to become a member of the Goldfield Historical Society, click here.
+When visiting this valuable historical resource, please consider making a donation, or becoming a member of the Goldfield Historical Society, which you can do here.